1jour1vin

 Eye

-Dark, purple, and beautiful color
+Dark, deep purple, and beautiful

 Nose

-Floral notes of violet and lily, followed by red fruits such as blackberry, blackcurrant, and plum.
+Floral notes of violet and lily, followed by red fruits such as blackberry, blackcurrant, and plum

 Serve